oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/architecture.md

     into a Kubernetes Pod and that monitors one or more Kubernetes namespaces.
-  - Performs the actual management tasks for domain resources deployed to these namespaces.
+  - Performs the actual management tasks for domain and cluster resources deployed to these namespaces.
 * A Helm chart for installing the operator runtime and its related resources.
-* A Kubernetes custom resource definition (CRD) that, when installed, enables the Kubernetes API server and the operator to monitor and manage domain resource instances.
+* A Kubernetes custom resource definition (CRD) that, when installed, enables the Kubernetes API server and the operator to monitor and manage domain and cluster resource instances.
 * Domain resources that reference WebLogic domain configuration, a WebLogic install, and anything else necessary to run the domain.
+* Cluster resources that are referenced by domain resources and that reference WebLogic clusters to scale the cluster and to allow other cluster-specific configurations.

 The operator is packaged in a [container image](https://github.com/orgs/oracle/packages/container/package/weblogic-kubernetes-operator) which you can access using the following `docker pull` commands: